grafalex82/ut88/README.md

 Quasi Disk is a 64/128/192/256k RAM module (depending on how many RAM chips available), organized in 1-4 64k banks.
 Module schematics uses a nice trick: i8080 CPU generates different signals when accessing stack and regular memory.
 Thus quasi disk RAM is enabled for stack push/pop instructions, while the main memory is accessible with regular read/write operations.
 This makes possible main RAM and quasi disk operate simultaneously in the same address space.
 A special configuration port `0x40` allows selecting a RAM bank, or disconnect from the quasi disk, so that stack operations are routed back to the main RAM.

+Quasi disk schematic and description can be found [here](doc/scans/UT49.djvu).

 The magazine mentions that Quasi Disk may be powered from an accumulator, and therefore data on the disk may 'persist' for a long time.

 CP/M system provides modular design, and consists of a few components: